open2c/pairtools/doc/parsing.rst

 ``pairtools parse2`` detects such molecules and **rescues** them.

 Briefly, ``pairtools parse2`` detects all the unique ligation junctions, and does not report the same junction as a pair multiple times.
-Importantly, these duplicated pairs might arise when both forward and reverse reads read through the same ligation junction.
+Importantly, these duplicated pairs might arise when both left and right reads read through the same ligation junction.
 However, these overlaps are successfully merged by ``pairtools parse2``:

 .. figure:: _static/rescue_modes_readthrough.svg